Wayve: History

 In 2021, Wayve entered pilot programs with major UK retailers.
 It launched a 12-month autonomous delivery trial with supermarket chain Asda, and received a £10 million ($13.6 million) investment from online grocer Ocado Group as part of a partnership to develop self-driving grocery delivery vans.
-Ocado’s backing gave Wayve access to a fleet of delivery vans for data collection and testing on busy London routes (with safety drivers present) to train its AI in urban traffic.
+Ocado’s backing gave Wayve access to a fleet of delivery vans for data collection and testing (with human safety drivers present) to train in urban traffic.

-In 2022, after a large funding round (Series B), the company extended road testing beyond the UK to other regions.
-By 2023, Wayve was testing its self-driving platform in multiple countries.
-The company had begun operating in the United States and in continental Europe as it prepared for larger commercial deployments.
+In 2022, after a successful Series B funding round, the company extended road testing beyond the UK to other regions, and, by 2023, in multiple countries.
+The company began operating in the United States and in continental Europe.

-In 2023, Wayve announced a collaboration with Nissan: the Japanese automaker will integrate Wayve’s AI-driven software into its next-generation driver-assistance system, slated to launch in fiscal year 2027.
+In 2023, Wayve announced a collaboration with Nissan to integrate Wayve’s AI-driven software into its ProPilot ADAS system, slated to launch in fiscal year 2027.

-Wayve also attracted a strategic investment from Uber in 2024 to jointly develop autonomous ride-hailing services.
-The two companies plan to trial a fully driverless robotaxi service in London, supported by a UK government program to accelerate commercial self-driving pilots to as early as 2026.
-To demonstrate the scalability of its technology, Wayve conducted an “AI-500” roadshow project, driving in dozens of cities across Asia, Europe, and North America using the same AI model.
-By mid-2025, it had completed autonomous driving demos in 90 cities without prior HD mapping.
+Wayve received strategic investment from Uber, in 2024, and began joint development of ride-hailing services.
+To demonstrate scalability, Wayve conducted an “AI-500” roadshow project, driving in dozens of cities across Asia, Europe, and North America using the same AI model.
+By mid-2025, it had completed autonomous driving demos in 90 cities without prior high density mapping.

-In April 2025, Wayve opened its first Asian research hub in Japan (supported by investor SoftBank) to improve its model’s generalization using local driving data.
+In April 2025, Wayve opened its first Asian research hub in Japan, with investment by SoftBank.
+That year, the company conducted driving tests in over 500 cities in Europe, North America and Japan without city-specific programming.

+In February 2026, Nissan, Uber and Wayve announced their collaboration on robotaxi development, with the aim of launching a pilot programme in Tokyo by late 2026.
+Wayve also formed a strategic alliance with Mercedes-Benz and Stellantis on personal vehicle and robotaxi applications.
+In May 2026, Stellantis announced its intention to use Wayve's self-driving technology across its brands starting in 2028.
+In September 2026, Uber and Wayve launched autonomous Uber robotaxis in London using Wayve's technology.